-If your child has any additional needs or requires extra support with transition, we will have further discussions and meetings with parents and the child will have more settling opportunities.
-The Senco may also be involved in transition along with any external agencies involved in supporting your child.
+If a child has any additional needs or requires extra support with transition, we will have further discussions and meetings with parents and the child will have more settling opportunities.
+The SENDCo will also be involved in transition along with any external agencies involved in supporting your child.

 In the first term, our focus is very much on ‘social and emotional wellbeing’, and ‘communication, and language’.
-We start with the topic ‘Magical me’.
+We start with the topic ‘Marvellous Me’.

 What to expect:

 At Crabtree, we want to ensure the children feel nurtured and happy.
 If children are happy and settled, they will learn.
 The timetable in Reception changes as the children become more independent and able to focus for longer periods.
 We try to make the routine simple so that it becomes familiar quickly.
 An hour in the morning and ¾ hour of the afternoon is time spent in continuous provision (we call this ChIL- child initiated learning).
 The children are encouraged to develop creativity, critical thinking and investigation skills during this time.
 During ChIL, the children lead their own learning and the adults in the setting help to further this learning, by playing with them, moving their learning on and developing vocabulary within their play.
 The children can independently access resources in all the areas of the classroom and outdoor area.
 During this time, the children also have the chance to consolidate adult directed learning previously taught.

 Each week we will add enhancements to areas and explain our reasoning (intent) for these enhancements and how they are matched to the curriculum.

 We will also explain the reason for activity.

 - Theme (what you are talking about at the moment e.g. autumn, space, celebrations)

 - Children’s Interests (anything the children are interested in)